MaximePie/Flashcardstorm/test-evidence.md

 ## Try to memorize a question while having a score SUPERIOR THAN the threshold
 Expected : The User_Question is well memorized

+## Prepared question has the correct answers
+Expected : The answer of the question

 ## Expected : 1 question scheduled for in 1 day
 Unwanted : 1 question scheduled for in 3 day